jonnyg23/obsidian_devlog/pages/SEO.md

-- Search Engine Optimization (SEO) is a practice which increases the quality and
+- Search Engine Optimization (SEO) is a practice which increases the quality and quantity of website traffic